Mandy Minella: 2014: Injuries and inconsistency

 But the success did not translate towards the WTA Tour, suffering first-round losses at the İstanbul Cup and the Jiangxi International Open.
-Minella then went to play the US Open suffering a first-round loss to Kateryna Kozlova in the first qualifying round.
-She had scheduled to play doubles at the US Open with Camila Giorgi, but later withdrew.
+Minella then went to play the US Open, suffering a first-round loss to Kateryna Kozlova in the first qualifying round.
+She had been scheduled to play doubles at the US Open with Camila Giorgi, but later withdrew.

-Minella started her Asian tour at the Tashkent Open where she was defending semifinal points but she failed to do so, losing in the first round to Donna Vekić.
-The next stop was at Seoul where she qualified for the main draw, defeating Choi Ji-hee, Hong Seung-yeon and Hsu Chieh-yu, all in straight sets.
+Minella started her Asian tour at the Tashkent Open where she was defending semifinal points, but she failed to do so, losing in the first round to Donna Vekić.
+The next stop was at Seoul, where she qualified for the main draw, defeating Choi Ji-hee, Hong Seung-yeon and Hsu Chieh-yu, all in straight sets.
 In the main draw, she drew Belgian Yanina Wickmayer, but lost.
-In the doubles event, partnering with German Mona Barthel, she reached the final losing to Lara Arruabarrena and Irina-Camelia Begu.
+In the doubles event, partnering with German Mona Barthel, she reached the final, losing to Lara Arruabarrena and Irina-Camelia Begu.

-Minella then continued to lose in qualifying rounds in Beijing and Linz, but also continued her success with Barthel in the doubles competitions in Wuhan, Beijing and Linz winning a round in each.
+Minella then continued to lose in qualifying rounds in Beijing and Linz, but also continued her success with Barthel in the doubles competitions in Wuhan, Beijing and Linz, winning a round in each.
 Her year ended in her home tournament in Luxembourg where she faced Barthel in the first round and lost in straight sets.
-Minella stated that her edema in the right arm obtained in January had still been hurting her, finishing the year in October.
+Minella stated that her oedema in the right arm, which occurred in January, had still been hurting her, finishing the year in October.